PGM 500: Development and design

 In 1984, the US company International Signal and Control (ISC) began work on a series of guided bombs and missiles for the United Arab Emirates.
 ISC was purchased by the British company Ferranti in 1987, with Ferranti in turn becoming part of GEC-Marconi in 1991.
 Development of the missile programme continued through these changes, with the missiles first displayed in public at the 1994 Farnborough Air Show.

 There are two major versions of the missile family, one with a 500 lb warhead, called the PGM-500, and one with a 2000 lb warhead, called the PGM-2000.
 Four large wings in a "squashed-X" arrangement are fitted at the rear of the missile, with small horizontal fins just behind the missile's nose.
 The PGM-2000 has an additional stabilising fin under the missile's nose.
 Both versions are rocket powered, with the PGM-500 having a single solid-fuel rocket slung under the missile body, while the PGM-2000 has two similar rocket engines.
 This gives a range of 15 km at low-level and 50 km at altitude.
-Both missiles can be fitted with semi-active laser guidance, TV guidance or imaging infra-red guidance, with a date-link pod required aboard the launch aircraft for the latter two options.
+Both missiles can be fitted with semi-active laser guidance, TV guidance or imaging infra-red guidance, with a data-link pod required aboard the launch aircraft for the latter two options.

 An unpowered version, called Lancelot, was proposed in 1993 to meet a UK requirement for a laser-guided bomb, but this was unsuccessful.
 A turbojet-powered version called Pegasus was offered for the UK's Conventional Armed Standoff Missile (CASOM) programme, with a range of over 250 km and revised guidance, but this was rejected in favour of the MBDA Storm Shadow missile.
 A revised version, called Centaur was offered to the UAE, but this too was rejected in favour of a version of Storm Shadow, called Black Shaheen.